DHSYan/nix-config/README.md

   usage with arch wiki, I also think arch wifi are awesome.
 But I wouldn't say Nixos Manual is totally garbongo.
 It still got me thourgh installation, and many others quite comfortably.
 Though mind you, I am not that advanced.
+- [I didn't use this completely, but it's an unofficial book, that seems very very very well written](https://nixos-and-flakes.thiscute.world/)